- Overview of the thyroid gland

 Also known as painful subacute thyroiditis, subacute nonsuppurative thyroiditis, giant cell thyroiditis and subacute granulomatous thyroiditis, this is a relatively rare condition that mostly affects middle-aged women who have recently had a viral infection of the upper respiratory tract.
 Overall, De Quervain’s thyroiditis is the most common cause of a painful thyroid gland.

 De Quervain’s thyroiditis is usually self-limiting, with the condition clearing on its own within a few months.
 Treatment is aimed at minimizing pain and discomfort, and aspirin or another NSAID (Nonsteroidal Anti-Inflammatory Drug), such as ibuprofen may be recommended.
 In severe cases, a corticosteroid may be prescribed as a potent anti-inflammatory measure.
 A beta-blocker may be given to ease some of the symptoms of hyperthyroidism, like a racing heart, high blood pressure, feeling agitated or having tremors.
+Antithyroid medication is not usually necessary.
 The temporary hypothyroidism that is often the last stage of the condition, before patients recover, may necessitate short-term treatment with thyroid hormone replacement.

 Thyroid function generally returns to normal (a euthyroid state), though in a few cases De Quervain’s can recur and result in permanent hypothyroidism.